ianxm/tracker/README.markdown

-        -d RANGE       specify date range (see RANGE below) -o FILE        write graph image or csv export to a file -N             limit output to the last N items this only affects the 'streaks', 'log', 'hist' --all-metrics  select all existing metrics
+        -d RANGE       specify date range (see RANGE below) -o FILE        write graph image or csv export to a file -N             limit output to the last N items this only affects 'streaks', 'bursts', 'log', 'hist' --all-metrics  select all existing metrics
         --repo FILE    specify a repository filename
         --min VAL      min threshold to count as an occurrence